Quickstart for Ascend on Snowflake

 Create your developer Workspace

-Now, let's create a workspace for us to develop in.
+Now, let's create a workspace where we can develop.

 - In the Ascend UI, navigate to the instance settings by clicking on the button in the top right with your instance name and your user icon.